How Much Does Car Insurance Cost for McLaren in Ontario

 McLaren will replace the foam pad, and inspect the recalled vehicles for fuel tank corrosion.
 If there is fuel tank corrosion found, the fuel tank will be replaced as well.

 Issues such as this can be a major safety hazard.
 Owners of vehicles affected must bring their vehicles in to be inspected/repaired due to the recall.
-Should owners of these affected vehicles neglect to bring them in for inspection/repair and a fire occurs, the insurance company may not honour the claim.
+Should owners of these affected vehicles neglect to bring them in for inspection/repair and a fire occurs, the insurance company may not honor the claim.

 McLaren Takata Airbag Recall